John-Abbott-College/1P6-Notes/Markdown/14_while_loop_counters_accumulators.md

 *Pseudo-code*

-> Ask the user for the password.<br/>
+> - Ask the user for the password.
-> Compare the entered password with the password on the system<br/>
+> - Compare the entered password with the password on the system.
-> If the passwords are equal:
+> - If the passwords are equal:
-> &emsp; &emsp; Unlock the screen.
+> 	- Unlock the screen.
-> else:
+> - else:
-> &emsp; &emsp; Ask the user to enter the password again.
+> 	- Ask the user to enter the password again.

 *Flowgarithm*